-A. Scope.
+- A. Scope.
 The Guidelines apply to customer information maintained by or on behalf of entities over which OTS has authority.
 For purposes of this appendix, these entities are savings associations whose deposits are FDIC-insured and any subsidiaries of such savings associations, except brokers, dealers, persons providing insurance, investment companies, and investment advisers.
-This appendix refers to such entities as ''you'.

-B. Preservation of Existing Authority.
-Neither section 39 nor these Guidelines in any way limit OTS's authority to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other practices.
-OTS may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to OTS.
+This appendix refers to such entities as "you". - B. Preservation of Existing Authority.
+Neither section 39 nor these Guidelines in any way limit OTS's authority to address unsafe or unsound practices, violations of law, unsafe or unsound conditions, or other

-C. Definitions.
+- practices.
+OTS may take action under section 39 and these Guidelines independently of, in conjunction with, or in addition to, any other enforcement action available to OTS. - C. Definitions.
 1. Except as modified in the Guidelines, or unless the context otherwise requires, the terms used in these Guidelines have the same meanings as set forth in sections 3 and 39 of the Federal Deposit Insurance Act (12 U.S.C.
-1813 and 1831p-1).

-a.
-Customer means any of your customers as defined in Sec.
-573.3(h) of this chapter.

-b.
-Customer information means any record containing nonpublic personal information, as defined in Sec.
-573.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that you maintain or that is maintained on your behalf.

-c.
-Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information.
+1813 and 1831p-1). - 2.
+For purposes of the Guidelines, the following definitions apply: - a.
+Customer means any of your customers as defined in § 573.3(h) of this chapter. - b.
+Customer information means any record containing nonpublic personal information, as defined in § 573.3(n) of this chapter, about a customer, whether in paper, electronic, or other form, that you maintain or that is maintained on your behalf. - c.
+Customer information systems means any methods used to access, collect, store, use, transmit, protect, or dispose of customer information. - d.

-d.
 Service provider means any person or entity that maintains, processes, or otherwise is permitted access to customer information through its provision of services directly to you.

-A. Information Security Program.
+- A. Information Security Program.
 You shall implement a comprehensive written information security program that includes administrative, technical, and physical safeguards appropriate to your size and complexity and the nature and scope of your activities.
-While all parts of your organization are not required to implement a uniform set of policies, all elements of your information security program must be coordinated.

-B. Objectives.
-Your information security program shall be designed to:

-2. Protect against any anticipated threats or hazards to the security or integrity of such information; and

-3. Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.
+While all parts of your organization are not required to implement a uniform set of policies, all elements of your information security program must be coordinated. - B. Objectives.
+Your information security program shall be designed to: - 1.
+Ensure the security and confidentiality of customer information; - 2.
+Protect against any anticipated threats or hazards to the security or integrity of such information; and - 3.
+Protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.